-- Ticks –check for them during and after hikes to remove before they attach; if one attaches remove with tweezers and take to vector control for identification
+- Ticks – Check for them during and after hikes to remove them before they attach.
+If one attaches remove it with tweezers and take to vector control for identification

-- Mountain lions – there are occasional sightings; rarely approach people; in the unlikely event that you find yourself in a close encounter with a mountain lion, stand tall, wave your arms and make lots of noise
+- Mountain lions – There are occasional sightings.
+They rarely approach people.
+In the unlikely event that you find yourself in a close encounter with a mountain lion, stand tall, wave your arms and make lots of noise

-- Bobcats –they are often spotted but usually stay a healthy distance from people; normally eat prey the size of ground squirrels and bunnies
+- Bobcats – Too small to be dangerous to people and they usually stay a healthy distance away.
+They normally eat prey the size of ground squirrels and bunnies

-- Snakes – several species of snake are found here, but only the rattlesnake can inject a venom that will harm you
+- Snakes – several species of snake are found here, but only the rattlesnake can inject a venom that can harm you

 - Poison oak – the oils on the leaves and branches cause an uncomfortable rash in most people